7 May 2025

 Disintegration: 6←3

-Type Six, the Loyalist, moves toward the Peacemaker, Type Nine, when healthy, becoming less anxious, reactive, and suspicious.
-Their workaholic tendencies also decrease or diminish completely as they let go of the need to control their lives and learn to cherish the simple joys of everyday life.
+Type Six, The Loyalist, moves toward the Type Nine when healthy, becoming less anxious, reactive, and suspicious.
+Their workaholic tendencies also diminish as they let go of the need to control their lives and learn to cherish the simple joys of everyday life.

 Moving in the direction of disintegration, Sixes overcompensate for their anxiety by resorting to unhealthy traits of Enneagram Three.
 They prioritize work over personal relationships and lose contact with their feelings, causing them to behave in inauthentic ways and exude false confidence.